tayganr/purviewlab/modules/module11.md

 <div align="right"><a href="#module-11---securely-scan-sources-using-self-hosted-integration-runtimes">↥ back to top</a></div>

-## 6. Key Vault configuration within Azure Purview
+## 6. Key Vault configuration within Microsoft Purview

-Now the Storage Account Key has been stored in the Key Vault it is time to move back to Azure Purview for your final configuration.
+Now the Storage Account Key has been stored in the Key Vault it is time to move back to Microsoft Purview for your final configuration.
 Go to your settings panel on the right and select Credentials.

 1. Click on Manage Key Vault connections, provide a new name and select your newly created key vault from the list.
 Hit create for saving.